General Information and Syllabus

 Guiding Principles

 We have designed the course to the best of our ability to provide flexibility.
 There are campus resources, such as accommodations, undergraduate advising directors, well-being coaches, counselors, academic coaches, Hume Center writing tutors, and the FLI opportunity fund for broader needs you might have.
-For information about specific policies and procedures for the quarter, Student Affairs has the most up-to-date information for students.
 If there are additional ways we can support you in the course, please feel encouraged to reach out to us.
 Without requesting or expecting details of your situation, we will do everything we can to ensure your course learning is productive and enjoyable.

 Course Accommodations

-If you are ever sick, in COVID-19 isolation, encounter an emergency, or other exceptional circumstance, we have a variety of accommodation mechanisms for each course component, and we encourage you to reach out to the instructor, Head TA or TAs to let us know how we can help!
+If you are ever sick, encounter an emergency, or enduring some other exceptional circumstance, we have a variety of accommodation mechanisms for each course component, and we encourage you to reach out to the instructor and CAs to let us know how we as a course staff can help!
 The accommodation mechanisms include:

 • late days on assignments (see assignment late policy)